Lake Wallenpaupack Watershed Community Association Dirt, Gravel, and Low-Volume Road Program

 Community association representatives will attend a mandatory training session on environmentally sensitive maintenance practices presented by the Penn State Center for Dirt, Gravel, and Low-volume Road Studies.
 This training program will provide association road committees, maintenance staff, and/or contractors with best practices to maintain their privately-owned roads and reduce nutrient pollution to our lakes and streams.
 Practices presented in this training will help associations address frequent maintenance issues with sustainable and science-based solutions.

-Part 2: Competitive Grant Program Application Process
+Part 2: Competitive Grant Program Application Period June 1- August 28, 2026

 Eligible Project Examples: